rosemaryashioya/friday-project/README.md

 jQuery

-License:This software is licensed under the MIT license# pig
+License:This software is licensed under the MIT license